ORNL/cpp-proposals-pub/atomic_accessor/atomic_accessor.md

 This proposal uses alias templates to exposition-only types for `atomic_ref_relaxed`, `atomic_accessor`, etc.
 However, we do not want to prescribe a particular implementation.
-For instance, if an implementer wished to derive from an `atomic-ref-bound`-like type (to get a more user friendly name mangling, which is something not normally covered by the Standard), would they be allowed to do so?
+For instance, if an implementer wished to derive from a type like _`atomic-ref-bound`_ (to get more user-friendly name mangling, which is something not normally covered by the Standard), would they be allowed to do so?
 We believe an alias template to an exposition-only type is not observable from the point of view of the Standard and such an implementation would be allowed, but we request clarification on this.
 Potentially this is something we can leave to LWG review to suggest wording that would achieve that goal.